Nonoose/pyViCare-domoticz/README.md

 # pyViCare-domoticz
 pyViCare domoticz plugin
-This is just a basic adaption of pyViCare to waork as a plugin for Domoticz
+This is just a basic adaption of pyViCare to work as a plugin for Domoticz